2018 Laver Cup - Analysis of the Match Tie-Breaks

 On average, 1 hour 44 minutes (152 points) was taken to complete a 3-set match, including 13 minutes (17.4 points) taken to complete the MTB.

 Thirty30 Comment The Match Tie-Break (10 points) without question brings a 3 set match to a quicker finish as intended.

-Thirty30 may provide a more satisfactory alternative to the 3rd set match decider Match Tie-Break (10 points).
+A set (lead by 2 games) of Thirty30 provides a more satisfactory alternative to the 3rd set match decider Match Tie-Break (10 points).